Background: Existing cancer chemotherapeutics can kill normal as well as malignant

 abnormal signal transduction mechanism.

-Method: Therefore, an attempt has been made in the present review to focus on molecular mechanisms
+Materials and Methods: Therefore, an attempt has been made in the present review to focus on

-of various targets in connection with the over-expression of Pim-1 mediated senescence,
+molecular mechanisms of various targets in connection with the over-expression of Pim-1 mediated

 Results: Biochemical mechanisms of the potent marine sourced inhibitors keeping activities

 against abnormal signal transduction were discussed in this study.
 It gives great attention to expand

 the capabilities in these upcoming areas to remain globally relevant.